 - Trauma Focused Cognitive Behavior Therapy (TFCBT)-teaches parents about trauma and the effects of trauma, builds coping skills, teaches how to transform thoughts, and develops other methods to help children who have experienced trauma.

 - Multidimensional Family Therapy (MDFT)-Intensive family therapy that treats youth who have an emotional disorder and substance use issues.

 - Nurturing Parenting-Family and child program that improves parents' confidence in meeting challenging behaviors and builds the relationship between parent and child.

 - Parent Management Training Oregon model (PMTO)-Empowers and trains parents to promote social skills and cooperation and prevent, reduce and reverse the development of moderate to severe conduct problems in children age 4 – 12.

 - Wraparound- is an evidence based treatment, see description above.

 Assertive Community Treatment (ACT) -

-ACT is a service-delivery model that provides comprehensive, locally based treatment to people with serious and persistent mental illnesses who have been whose needs have not been met well by traditional approaches to service delivery.
-ACT is targeted to individuals who have the most serious and intractable symptoms of mental illness and experience the most severe difficulties with basic day-to-day functioning such as caring for basic physical needs, maintaining adequate and safe housing, and keeping themselves safe.
-Individual participating in ACT services receive services from a multidisciplinary team that includes mental heal professionals, RN, OT and psychiatrist.
+ACT is a service-delivery model that provides comprehensive, locally based treatment to people with serious and persistent mental illnesses whose needs have not been met well by traditional approaches to service delivery.
+ACT is targeted to individuals who have the most serious symptoms of mental illness and experience the most severe difficulties with basic day-to-day functioning such as caring for basic physical needs, maintaining adequate and safe housing, and keeping themselves safe.
+Individual participating in ACT services receive services from a multidisciplinary team that includes mental health professionals, RN, and psychiatrist.
 ACT team members are trained in the areas of psychiatry, social work, nursing, substance abuse, and vocational rehabilitation.
 The ACT team provides these necessary services 24 hours a day, seven days a week, 365 days a year.
 Treatment and services may include:

 - individual supportive therapy